Do All Things Without Complaining

 "Do all things without complaining and disputing, that you may become blameless and harmless, children of God without fault in the midst of a crooked and perverse generation, among whom you shine as lights in the world,"

-So the point is that even though we may feel justified in complaining, we are told not to.
-We have to realize that God is in control of our lives.
-When we feel the need to complain we need to pray.
-We need to thank God for what we have instead of what we don't have.
-We need to show God that we trust Him with our lives by not complaining.
+Even though we may feel justified in complaining, we are told not to.
+When we feel the need to complain, instead pray and thank God for what we have.
+Let's not focus on what we don't have.
+We show our trust in God by not complaining.

 Trusting God's Sovereignty

-In Romans 8:28, Paul states that for those called according to God's purpose and who love Him, everything ultimately works for good.
-If we truly believe this verse then even when we face bad things, we know that God can work them out for good if we are called according to His purpose and if we love Him.
+In Romans 8:28, Paul states for those called according to God's purpose and who love Him, everything ultimately works for good.
+Believing this allows us to face bad things because we know God can work them out for good if we are called according to His purpose and if we love Him.
 It really all comes down to trust.
-How faithful and trustworthy do we believe God really is?
-How much we complain is an indicator of this.
+How faithful and true do we believe God really is?
+Pray with me—

 Dear Father,